dev-chat/mocker/README.md

 2. Go to: https://api.slack.com/apps and click Create New App
 3. Choose your newly created workspace as your Development Workspace and click Create App.
 4. Under add features and functionality, do the following:
-5. Do a bunch of stuff to make your app have the right slash commands, bot users, permissions, etc.
+5. TODO: Do a bunch of stuff to make your app have the right slash commands, bot users, permissions, etc.
 6. Add your bot oauth token as MUZZLE_BOT_TOKEN and your bot user token as MUZZLE_BOT_USER_TOKEN to your environment variables.
 Alternatively, you can pass these in as command line arguments.
 7. At this point, you should have a fully configured slack workspace to begin testing in.